Tungnath Temple Chopta Uttarakhand

 Apart from its mythological significance, the Tungnath temple is also revered for its scenic beauty and spiritual atmosphere.
 The Tungnath temple trek is considered to be a spiritual journey and is believed to be a test of one’s devotion and endurance.
 The temple also holds great cultural importance and is a symbol of India’s rich spiritual heritage.

-The Location and Setting of Tungnath Temple
+Location and Setting of Tungnath Temple

 Location of Tungnath temple